The Tool Shed Blog

 How to improve it?

 Create engaging subject lines, adjust and play with the time and date you send out emails to see which one works best.
+Keep tabs on the clicks and interactions with your links to gauge the effectiveness of your schedule and subject lines.

 How to improve it?